malikahussain/malikahussain.github.io/_pages/about.md

 ---
 permalink: /
-title: "About Malik Altaf Hussain - Economist and Researcher"
+title: ""
 excerpt: "About me"
 author_profile: true
 ---

-As a Ph.D. candidate in Economics at George Mason University, I am deeply engaged in the study of historical political economy and the economic history of health policies.
-My research predominantly focuses on the intersection of culture and religion with public health initiatives, particularly vaccination programs, in colonial India.
-This area of study is highly relevant to contemporary health challenges, such as the COVID-19 pandemic.

-My approach to research is comprehensive, utilizing a range of methodologies including historical data analysis, applied econometrics, spatial econometrics, and textual analysis.
-A significant part of my work involves exploring the concept of trust and its critical impact on the success of public health policies.
-Understanding the dynamics of trust in the historical context provides valuable insights for current and future health initiatives.
+As a Ph.D. candidate in Economics at George Mason University, my research focus is at the intersection of historical political economy and the economic history of health policies.
+I delve into the nuanced roles of culture and religion in shaping responses to vaccination programs during colonial India—an inquiry that finds relevance in contemporary health crises like the COVID-19 pandemic.
+Through a blend of historical data analysis, applied econometrics, spatial econometrics, and textual analysis, I explore the dynamics of trust and its impact on vaccination uptake.
+My studies also encompass the strategic aspect of colonization viewed through the prism of cost minimization.
+With this methodological toolkit, I aim to bring clarity to complex socio-economic phenomena, contributing to informed policy formulation.

-Additionally, my research extends to examining the strategies of colonization, specifically through the lens of cost minimization.
-This aspect of my work aims to shed light on the economic tactics employed during colonial times and their implications on both historical and modern economic policies.

-The methodologies I employ in my research are meticulous and rigorous, aiming to contribute meaningful insights to the field of economic history.
-My goal is to inform the development of nuanced and evidence-based policies that can effectively address current and historical economic challenges.

-Welcome to my academic page, where I share insights from my research journey, publications, and contributions to the field of economics.